DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/LMG/FinOps.md

 ms.dyn365.ops.version: AX 7.0.1
 ---

-# FinOps – User guide
-## DXC License manager in FinOps
+# License manager in FinOps

 The license manager licensed products can be found under the **System parameters** tab called **Product licenses**.